 The most important thing that we need for background checks is a good foundation in the word of God.
 We need to know what the Bible actually says.
 If we do, we will be able to test what we are reading or hearing from others.
 While good preaching can inform us of truth and error, I believe it is important that we do our own work as well.
 Reading and studying God’s for ourselves improves our ability to discern whether or not teachings are biblically sound.

 A long time ago I heard a story about a jeweler who was well known for his uncanny ability to always correctly determine whether a gem was real or a fake.
 One day someone asked him how he always got it right.
 He replied, “When you spend a lot of time with the real thing, it is easy to spot the fake.”
 This story had a big impact on me.
 I determined to apply this principle to the Bible.
 I imagined that if I spent a lot of time reading and studying, it would be a lot easier for me to spot departures from biblical accuracy.
-Turns out, that was true.
+Turns out, that was true!
 Spending time in the word equips us to detect problems.
 I believe this happens because of our own reasoning abilities and because of prompting by the Holy Spirit.
-When the word of God is rooted in us, I believe the Holy Spirit can cause unease in us when we hear or read things contrary to the Bible.
+When the word of God is rooted in us, I believe the Holy Spirit can cause unrest in us when we hear or read things contrary to the Bible.

-I encourage you to constantly expand the foundation of the God’s word in your heart.
+I encourage you to constantly expand the foundation of God’s word in your heart.
 Your discernment will grow with more exposure.

 Pray for Discernment